DCT

 I. Executive Summary and Procedural Information

-- Venue Allegations: Plaintiff alleges venue is proper because Defendant has a regular and established place of business in the district and has committed acts of infringement there.
+• Venue Allegations: Plaintiff alleges venue is proper in the Middle District of Florida because Defendant has a "regular and established place of business" in Tampa and has committed alleged acts of infringement in the district.

-- Core Dispute: Plaintiff alleges that Defendant’s remote support website and associated services infringe a patent related to systems for brokering data between wireless devices, servers, and data rendering devices.
+• Core Dispute: Plaintiff alleges that Defendant’s remote support software and services infringe a patent related to systems for brokering data between wireless devices, servers, and separate data rendering devices.

-- Technical Context: The technology concerns methods for a user of a wireless device to locate and securely send data to a separate device, such as a printer or display monitor, for rendering.
+• Technical Context: The technology at issue addresses methods for a user of a mobile wireless device to locate and securely send data to a networked output device, such as a printer or projector, for rendering.

 Case Timeline